 - Deafness or hearing loss

 These dogs have a very inquisitive and curious personality.
+They will quickly find new insects in your garden, so be careful that they do not eat one of the newly hatched cicadas!
 They are also highly intelligent dogs with a high need for exercise.
 If they don’t receive sufficient exercise and mental stimulation, however, Jack Russells may display destructive behaviors when left alone.

 How to Take Care of a Jack Russell